Payment to artists

 Maningrida Arts & Culture sells artwork to the public on behalf of the artist on a consignment basis.
 Therefore, paintings sold are Goods and Services Tax (GST) exempt.
 When shipping paintings overseas, the purchaser is liable for any duties or taxes payable specific to the country of import.

-Artwork is shipped out of Maningrida on a weekly barge to the port of Darwin and then forwarded on with our agent TOLL.
+Artwork is shipped out of Maningrida on a weekly barge to the port of Darwin and then forwarded on with our courier agent.
 Freight charges will be calculated according to the size and weight of your total order.

 Maningrida Arts & Culture accepts the following methods of payment: